robertefry/initial-cpp/README.md

 # Initial CPP

 Setting up a new C++ project usually requires more time than the endurance of ideas.
-Even more so for modern C++ projects which require static analysis checks, test suites, documentation, and a slew of other requirements.
-This template is here to streamline the process of beginning a new C++ project.
+Even more so for modern C++ projects, which requires a rigorous build-test-document-integrate cycle.
+This template aims to streamline the process of beginning a new C++ project.

 Heavily inspired by [cpp-best-practices](https://github.com/cpp-best-practices)'s [cmake_template](https://github.com/cpp-best-practices/cmake_template) and [cppbestpractices](https://github.com/cpp-best-practices/cppbestpractices).